sophieM03/git-workshop/README.md

 2. In the first line, resume your work by beginning with an action verb:

-- Add this,
+- Add a login banner on the home page
-- Integrate that,
+- Integrate the project detail page
-- Fix this.
+- Fix focus on the input component

 3. Push your commit to the origin remote with: